openmsi/openmsipython/openmsipython/services/README.md

 1. **check the Service status** with `ManageService [program_name] status` to make sure it's running properly
 1. **stop the Service running** with `ManageService [program_name] stop`.
 If you temporarily stop the Service using this command, you can restart it afterward with `ManageService [program_name] start`.
 1. **uninstall the Service completely** with `ManageService [program_name] stop_and_remove` (or, if the Service is already stopped, simply `ManageService [program_name] remove`).
 If it was the only Service running on the machine, you can also add the `--remove_env_vars` flag to un-set the Machine-level username/password environment variables.

+### Debugging problems

+If something goes wrong while the program is running as a Service, a file called `SERVICES_ERROR_LOG.txt` should be created in the directory that you ran the installation command from.
+That file should contain a traceback for the error that killed the Service.
+If that file doesn't exist, then there was likely an issue with installing the Service in the first place, and not with the `OpenMSIPython` code that was run.

 ### Output in the "working directory"